 The DSI Division conducts Dry Sorbent Injection demonstrations for SO3 mitigation using Lime, Trona and other dry sorbents.
 BES also performs wet sorbent injection using Magnesium Oxide for slag control and SO3 mitigation.

-Breen helps plants meet regulatory compliance mandates such as MATS and CSAPR with a solution set that includes DSI, FLGR, acid gas measurement and more.
+Breen helps plants meet regulatory compliance mandates with a solution set that includes DSI, FLGR, acid gas measurement and more.
 Breen’s Fuel Flexibility solutions utilize interlocking technologies for measuring and tuning both combustion and emission control systems to maximize output while mitigating acid gas.

 The name Breen comes from the last name of our Chief Scientist and President, Dr. Bernard Breen.
 Dr. Breen has been involved with the control of power plant emissions since 1960.
 He is considered a pioneer in the field of NOx reduction and is an inventor on over 30 patents.